-Small, diverse learning cohorts are the key to authentic friendships and profound shifts in understanding, beliefs and behaviors.
+are the key to authentic relationships and profound shifts in beliefs and behaviors.

 RESPECT